neeker/electron-process-manager/README.md

 # Process Manager UI for Electron Apps

+## Fork using @electron/remote instead of builtin remote module
+* Minimum electron version is `10`
+* [@electron/remote](https://github.com/electron/remote) is a peerDependency.
+It needs to be initialized in the main process.
+Follow the instructions in the link.

+## Original 1.0 Readme

 This package provides a process manager UI for Electron applications.

 It opens a window displaying a table of every processes run by the Electron application with information (type, URL for `webContents`, memory..).